Rudolf339/vsptools/README.md

 defaults to CL

 * runvsp.py
+options:
+	-jn
+		n is the number of threads passed to vspaero with the -omp setting -wn
+		n is the number of wake iterations, defaults to 3
+	-d
+		dryrun, all files are generated but vspaero isn't executed -c
+		cleanup, removes files that are later not used.
+Can save large amounts of storage, .adb files in particular can make up ~90% of the used space
+	-v
-generates .cvs, vspaero files and runs vspaero based on the parameters defined in `runparams.json` requres vsp python API, see [this page](https://kontor.ca/post/how-to-compile-openvsp-python-api/) on how to compile create a venv with VSP api.
+		verbose, also writes out .vsp3 for every case generates .cvs, vspaero files and runs vspaero based on the parameters defined in `runparams.json` - see included example. requres vsp python API, see [this page](https://kontor.ca/post/how-to-compile-openvsp-python-api/) on how to create a venv with VSP api. run.sh and runstab.sh need to be copied into the working directory for this script to work.

 * vsp2jsbsim.py
+options:
+	-wn
+		n is number of wake iterations, defaults to 3 --debug
-extracts the data from the .history files and formats them into jsbsim tables.
+		enables a few extra print statements, nothing that particularly benefits the user, used for development extracts the data from the .history files and formats them into jsbsim tables.
 Takes the same runparams.json as input